tsujamin/digi-approval/casestudy/case-study.md

 #### The good

-<< say some good things here >>
  * The stack performed exceptionally well at narrowing the functional areas we had to consider.
 So much was done for us that our actual application code comes in at less than five thousand SLOC (source lines of code) - an astonishingly low figure for what the system achieves.
  * By and large, the stack was reliable and performant.
 We spent comparitively little time delving into the internals of the stack, and the majority of the time building on it.
+It was fit for purpose.

 #### The bad
  * Amazon SES failed to send to ACT government, made the transition to SendGrid